jerncomania28/quiz-app/README.md

 - profile page
 - create test page
 - Take test page
+- score board page

 ## Technologies used :-

 - React
-- Typesscript
+- Typescript
-- Vite - Bundlers
+- Vite - Bundler
 - Firebase - Authentication and Database Support
+- tailwindcss - styling

 ## How to Start Project

-> clon the github repository using `git clone`
+> clone the github repository using `git clone`
 > run `npm install` to install all dependencies used in the Project.
 > run `npm run dev` to serve the project Up on local host
 > go to your browser and input `localhost:5173` in the URL box.